When & How to Write for Personalized Demand-aware Query Rewriting in Video Search: Methodology

-We pre-build a key-value index, denoted as $I_{fake}$, mapping valid system queries to their top-performing documents.
-To guarantee index coverage and mitigate the sparsity of click signals (especially for long-tail queries), we employ a \textbf{hybrid construction strategy}: \begin{itemize} \item \textbf{Interaction-based:} For head queries with rich feedback, we cache the Top-$K$ documents based on historical CTR and dwell time. \item \textbf{Retrieval-based:} For queries with sparse interaction data, we supplement the index by mining the top-ranked documents from historical search logs. \end{itemize} This pre-built index acts as a massive "result cache" ($K=50$), allowing the system to retrieve candidates for the LLM-generated query $Q_{rew}$ in $O(1)$ time, bypassing the heavy online retrieval chain.
+We pre-build a key-value index, denoted as $I_{lw}$, mapping valid system queries to top-performing documents.
+To ensure online availability, we perform daily update to the index (along with real-time update within each day).
+To this end, the index can cover approximately 83\% incoming queries.
+Moreover, to mitigate the sparsity of click signals (especially for long-tail queries), we employ a hybrid construction strategy.
+First, for head queries with rich feedback, we cache the Top-$K$ documents based on historical CTR and dwell time.
+Second, for queries with sparse interaction data, we supplement the index by mining the top-ranked documents from historical search logs.
+This pre-built index acts as a massive "result cache" ($K=50$), allowing system to retrieve candidates for LLM-generated query $Q_{rew}$ in $O(1)$ time, bypassing the heavy online retrieval chain.